TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

 	crit: 0
 ```
 **Things to Note about this unit test:**
-  1. The "task_name" field is where you specify the TICK script that you wish to test.
+  1. The `task_name` field is where you specify the TICK script that you wish to test.
-  2. Under data, "processes" is the name of the measurement and "blocked" is the column being used in the script logic to trigger an alert.
+  2. Under data, `processes` is the name of the measurement and `blocked` is the column being used in the script logic to trigger an alert.
-  3. The "expects" section is where you assert what behavior the script should have when given the data above, in this case the test is expecting the script to return one warning.
+  3. The `expects` section is where you assert what behavior the script should have when given the data above, in this case the test is expecting the script to return one warning.

 **Here is the corresponding test script:**
 ```